§ 7101 Vacancies in General Assembly; writs of election.

 § 7109 Costs of special election.

-All necessary costs and expenses incurred in carrying into effect a special election, unless otherwise provided by the laws of this State, including the compensation of election officers, shall be paid by funds transferred to the respective department or departments by the Office of Management and Budget.
+All necessary costs and expenses incurred in carrying into effect a special election, unless otherwise provided by the laws of this State, including the compensation of election officers, shall be paid by funds transferred to the Department by the Office of Management and Budget.